 5. Security Assessment Tools

 A web vulnerability scanner is a software product which performs an in-depth assessment of a web application or web service.
 It detects all the security flaws which may be exploited by a hacker whose intention is to gain access to web servers, internal networks, and back-end databases.
 The web application is often overlooked when organizations allocate funds to purchasing high-spec intrusion detection systems, and network security systems.
 However a common mistake is to forget that if a website is made publicly available then it also provides an entry point which is open 24 hours a day.
-Web vulnerability scanners assist developers in identifying these possible entry points and securing the web application to prevent this from happening.
+Web vulnerability scanners assist developers and security professionals such as penetration testers in identifying these possible entry points and securing the web application to prevent this from happening.

 7. Summary and Conclusions

-Full PCI Compliance extends the capabilities of Acunetix WVS to certification of secured web applications according to the specifications detailed by the Payment Card Industry security guideline.
+Full PCI Compliance extends the capabilities of Acunetix WVS and OVS scanners to certification of secured web applications according to the specifications detailed by the Payment Card Industry security guideline.

 The full PCI Compliance requirements v3.0 and other helpful documents can be found here on the PCI website https://www.pcisecuritystandards.org/security_standards/documents.php

 Below are the links to the various card vendor documentation categorising merchant levels: